-The Digitalwerkstatt is a creative education and experience space located in the heart of Berlin.
+The Digitalwerkstatt is a creative education and experience space.
 Here, children between the ages of 6 and 14 can discover the digital world playfully and develop important skills in the field of new technology.

 In our courses and workshops, children learn programming, build robots, experiment with 3D printing, create Animated Movies and much more!